-9. The HDD management Wizard window will open.
+The HDD management Wizard window will open.
 If your NVR is a new NVR shipped with a pre-configured HDD, nothing needs to be done in this window.
-If you installed an HDD or replaced the HDD in the NVR, you must initialize it before it can be used.
+If you installed an HDD or replaced the HDD om the NVR, you must initialize (Init) it before it can be used.
 CAUTION: Initialization erases all information on the disk.
+In the example shown below, three HDDs were installed in the NVR.

 - a.
-To initialize an HDD, select (check the box for) the HDD you want to initialize, and then click Init. - b.
-Wait until the initialization is complete, and then click Next to continue. - 10.
-In the next window, click Search button to discover compatible cameras on the LAN to add to the system.
+To initialize an HDD, select (check the box for) the HDD you need to initialize, and then click Init.
+See above. - b.
+Wait until the initialization is complete, and then click Next to continue. - In the next window, click Search button to discover all compatible cameras on the LAN(s) the NVR is attached to.
+Other devices, such as NVRs and Alibi compatible storage servers are also listed.
+You can add cameras to the NVR in two ways: